 This is the age where your child will understand how to go out there, make friends, build meaningful relationships, and continue doing it for life.
-But some children find it difficult to understand what they truly feel, respond to certain situations, manage their own behaviour, and form a positive bond with the people around them.
+But some children find it difficult to understand what they truly feel, respond appropriately in social situations, regulate their behaviour, or adjust their reactions when things do not go as expected.
+This makes everyday moments like play, classroom routines, interactions with peers a lot more difficult for them.

-When your child starts using our resources for social-emotional learning support, they will slowly build their ability to recognize emotions, regulate actions, and interact with confidence.
-Simply put, it will pave the path for social-emotional development in children who struggle to navigate everyday social situations.
+When your child starts using our resources for social-emotional and behavioural learning support, they will slowly build their ability to recognize emotions, understand how those emotions influence behaviour, and practice positive interactions in social situations.

 Module Social/Emotion/Behavior